It’s just another manic Monday.

 Indeed, the Regulation explicitly allows data controllers to have third parties (the so-called ‘data processors’) carry out the processing on their behalf.

 But here is the trick: data processors have to comply with a series of requirements set forth by article 28.

 In particular, the controller is required to only partner with processors offering a level of data protection equivalent to the one devised by the GDPR.
 The Regulation also requires the parties (controller and processor) to sign a binding agreement detailing the subject matter and duration of the processing, the nature, and purpose of the processing, the type of personal data and categories of data subjects, and the obligations and rights of the controller.

 If these conditions aren’t met, the processing is not GDPR-compliant.

-So, if you want to use emails to process personal data, make sure your service provider offers a data processing agreements (most companies do – and if they don’t, beware).
-Once you find the agreement, read it throughly.
+So, if you want to use emails to process personal data, make sure your service provider offers a data processing agreement (most companies do – and if they don’t, beware).
+Once you find the agreement, read it thoroughly.
 We know they’re not always easy to understand, but you have to be sure your emails will be handled in a safe, GDPR-compliant way,

-Compare several agreements before committing to an email provider – and choose those who make privacy a priority.
+Compare several agreements before committing to an email provider – and choose those that make privacy a priority.